 abuse or neglect of a child is known or suspected and

 the child has died or been seriously harmed

 Serious harm includes (but is not limited to) serious and/or long-term impairment of a child’s mental or physical health or intellectual, emotional, social or behavioural development.

-Any individual or organisation working with children and young people in Lambeth should inform the Lambeth Safeguarding Children Partnership of any incident they think should be considered for a child safeguarding practice review, or other type of learning review, using the form below.
+Any individual or organisation working with children and young people in Lambeth should inform the Lambeth Safeguarding Children Partnership of any incident they think meets this criteria.

 Professionals should discuss the case with their agency designated safeguarding lead/officer to help formulate the rationale.
 A referral should be made as soon as possible after the serious incident occurs.

 A multi-agency Rapid Review of your referral will be undertaken and you will be informed of the outcome.

 The outcome from a Rapid Review can include recommending a Local or National Child Safeguarding Practice Review.
 Through the Rapid Review, it may be possible to identify all learning and make recommendations for improvement, without need for further review.

 The criteria which the local safeguarding partners take into account when considering to conduct an SPR include whether the case:

 highlights or may highlight improvements needed to safeguard and promote the welfare of children, including where those improvements have been previously identified